Niravanaa/LeetCodeSolutions/README.md

 [LeetCode](https://leetcode.com/) is a widely-used platform for practicing coding skills through solving coding challenges.
 Covering a wide range of topics including algorithms, data structures, databases, and more, LeetCode is an invaluable resource for both beginners and experienced programmers looking to hone their problem-solving abilities.

 ## Repository Structure
-The repository is organized by programming language, making it easy to navigate through solutions implemented in a specific language.
+The repository is organized by programming language, making it easy to navigate through solutions implemented in a particular language.
 Each problem solution is documented with a detailed explanation of the approach taken.

 ```├── Python
 │   ├── Easy